Contact and Mesh tying

 • In multiphysics simulations, two different meshes can be used for the different physical parts (e.g. temperature and structure, since high temperature gradients may occur in other regions than high highly stressed regions).

---------------------------DESIGN LINE MORTAR COUPLING CONDITIONS 2D
+DESIGN LINE MORTAR COUPLING CONDITIONS 2D:

---------------------------DESIGN SURF MORTAR COUPLING CONDITIONS 3D
+DESIGN SURF EHL MORTAR COUPLING CONDITIONS 3D:

---------------------DESIGN SURF MORTAR MULTI-COUPLING CONDITIONS 3D
+DESIGN SURF MORTAR COUPLING CONDITIONS 3D:

 See the reference DESIGN MORTAR COUPLING CONDITIONS 3D, DESIGN MORTAR COUPLING CONDITIONS 2D, DESIGN MORTAR MULTI-COUPLING CONDITIONS 3D, DESIGN MORTAR MULTI-COUPLING CONDITIONS 2D